-Ebay is an online shopping and auction website that allows people to buy and sell used or new products, either as a business or as a way to clear out clutter and make a bit of extra cash doing so.
+Ebay is an online shopping and auction venue that allows people to buy and sell used or new products, either as a business or as a way to clear out clutter and make a bit of extra cash.

-While the site is free to use, eBay does charge a per-item insertion fee and a final value fee, as well as fees for any additional but optional features used.
+While the site is free to use, eBay does charge some seller fees.
+There’s a per-item insertion fee and a final value fee, as well as fees for any additional but optional features used.
 We’ll go into this in more depth later.

 That said, you’re free to sell pretty much anything—well, almost anything.
 Ebay does have a list of things you cannot sell, or that have restrictions.
-It’s worth familiarizing yourself with these items as they do include things such as art, event tickets, and gift cards.
+It’s worth reviewing the list as it does include things like art, event tickets, and gift cards.

 If you’re not sure what to sell, it’s a good idea to think of what you love and what you know.
 Do you have a hobby?
 Perhaps you’re an avid collector of Polaroid cameras and you know everything there is to know about how the products have developed over time.

 We suggest picking something you know because an important part of selling on eBay is knowing what the market for these items looks like.

 - What do people looking for it consider before buying?

 - How should you describe it?